network socket intro

 convert Internet addresses between ASCII strings (what humans prefer to use) and network byte ordered binary values (values that are stored in socket address structures)

-1. inet_aton , inet_ntoa , and inet_addr convert an IPv4 address from a dotted-decimal string (e.g., 206.168.112.96 ) to its 32-bit network byte ordered binary value.
-You will probably encounter these functions in lots of existing code.
+) to its 32-bit network byte ordered binary value.
+You will probably encounter these functions in lots of existing code.- The newer functions,

-• inet_aton converts the C character string pointed to by strptr into its 32-bit binary network byte ordered value, which is stored through the pointer addrptr.
-If successful, 1 is returned; otherwise, 0 is returned
+converts the C character string pointed to by strptr into its 32-bit binary network byte ordered value, which is stored through the pointer addrptr.
+If successful, 1 is returned; otherwise, 0 is returnedinet_ntoa

 Functions that take actual structures as arguments are rare.
 It is more common to pass a pointer to the structure.